robert-beall/js-kidding/javascript-guide/variables/README.md

 In NodeJs [CommonJS](https://nodejs.org/docs/latest/api/modules.html#modules-commonjs-modules) modules and native [ECMAScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) Modules, top-level variables are scoped to the module and not added to the global object.

 #### Hoisting
-Var declarations are processed before before execution.
+Var declarations are processed before execution.
 Declaring a variable anywhere in the code is equivalent to declaring it at the top of its scope.

 A variable can be accessed before its declared, technically, but it will be considered undefined (but declared) until assignment.
 Assignment statements are **not hoisted**.